Skyscanner/backpack-android/CONTRIBUTING.md

 + `npm install` to install npm dependencies
 +  Open the project in Android studio

-## Adding a new component

-A [cookiecutter][2] app is a part of the repository.
-This generates the proper kotlin classes for the component and test cases.
-To use this, run the following command and follow the process.

-`cookiecutter .`

-Once the component it generated, add it to the `settings.gradle` file to start using.

 ## Releasing

 > Backpack team only